The Developmental Risk and Cultural Resilience Laboratory

 Emily received her bachelor’s degree in Community Health and Child Development and her Master's degree in Clinical Developmental Health and Psychology from Tufts University.
 She is the study coordinator for several community based studies within the DRCR lab.
 She is interested in culturally-sensitive and community-based research with children and families regarding mental health prevention, education, and interventions.
 In her spare time, Emily also does community prevention work as a volunteer with the Boston Area Rape Crisis Center.
 She is hopes to pursue a doctorate in clinical psychology.

-Yu-Tien Hsu, MD, MPH
+Yu-Tien Hsu, PhD, MPH

 Graduate Research Assistant